We are committed to working in partnership with communities across Northamptonshire and beyond to improve the lives and opportunities for all.

 Changemaking starts with volunteering.
 Volunteering is the portal to understanding some of the issues faced by individuals and the communities in which they live; building crucial networks with community leaders and champions.

-The University of Northampton has a partnership with Voluntary Impact Northants to support students with their volunteering, provide access to volunteering, and support engagement with community organisations to access work experience.
+We support students with their volunteering, provide access to opportunities and support engagement with community organisations to access work experience.

 To enable us to strengthen our links with the local communities, and organisations that provide services to those communities, we are committed to working in partnership to provide tailored student and staff volunteering support.